sairammotupalli/log-analyzer/README.md

 Then in the app:
 1. Register an account
 2. Go to **Settings -> LLM Settings** and configure your AI provider
-3. Upload a ZScaler log file from the Dashboard
+3. Upload a sample log file which is in the sample_logs->zscaler_sample.log
 4. Watch the analysis run and explore results

 ---